-This Vegan Egg Roll Bowl is delicious and a quick and easy stir fry to whip up.
+This Vegan Egg Roll Bowl is delicious, quick, and easy to stir fry and whip up.
 It's a fantastic way to enjoy the flavors of an egg roll in a bowl without the fuss of wrapping.
 Plus, it's packed with plant-based goodness and can be topped with crispy egg wrapper strips to round out the egg roll experience.
+Ready in less than 30 minutes.

 Jump to: